 widely developed over the last decades to study the distribution of abundance and the mechanisms favoring species coexistence, in particular to predict the impact of disturbances, such as the introduction of invasive species or climate change (Albouy et al. 2011; Geange et al. 2011; Martini et al. 2020).

-To quantify niche overlap, several indices have been developed since the 60’s.
+Several indices have been developed since the 60’s to quantify niche overlap.
 Indices and threshold values are commonly used for studying specific, taxonomic or phylogenetic diversity.
 However, used alone, a result of diversity estimation through any index is usually poor and inaccurate, because complex and rich systems can not be described only by the result of a computation (Mejri 2009).
 Indeed, four of the best-known niche overlap indices, which are based on the intensity of utilisation of a resource use by species, were compared by Linton et al. (1981) to assess the precision and accuracy: Morisita (1959) updated by Horn (1966), Schoener (1968) and Pianka (1973).
 Even if they lead to the same general conclusions, these four indices often give different results, because they use different computation parameters (Blondel & Bourlière 1979).
 Moreover, they are often highly sensitive to sample size, which adds uncertainty when it comes to interpreting their values (Linton et al. 1981).
 Finally, Grossman (2009) points out that threshold values for those indices can be considered as arbitrary and might differ from one ecosystem to another, leading to an impossibility of comparing them.
 For all these reasons, using those indices to estimate if species share or not the same resources, and if so, how much is shared, does not seem relevant (Mouillot et al. 2005).
 As such, they provide a qualitative assessment of the overlap rather than a quantitative one (Linton et al. 1981).

 Therefore, to understand how the structure and the dynamics of an ecosystem are defined and how such complex relationships can last for several generations, numerical models are often used (see Ecopath models, https://ecopath.org).
 This approach requires a simplification of the ecosystem, because simulating very complex models make the outcome virtually impossible to compute (Albouy et al. 2011).
 Simplifying an ecosystem can be done in many ways: focusing on specific compartments of the ecosystem (e.g: pelagic or benthic fauna), grouping species based on their trophic level, or taxonomy or similaire behavior ….
 Obviously, simplifying with any of these methods comes down to approximating the relationships and much of the complexity of an ecosystem, but if done properly, models are still able to produce reliable simulations of what is going on in real life (Albouy et al. 2011; Evans 2012; Piroddi et al. 2015).
 Yet, the main difficulty is to determine the criteria that are relevant to gather species and to simplify models.
 Whether they are too restrictive, or not enough, these criteria condition not only the accuracy of the model, but also its ability to be generalized (Moon et al. 2017; Pease et al. 2015; Pont et al. 2006).
 For instance, if a model uses a taxonomic grouping of species, it will only be suited to study other ecosystems that contain the ame set of species or taxonomic groups.
 Its transposition to other unrelated ecosystems will thus be limited, if not impossible (Moon et al. 2017).
 In the end, this modeling approach imposes a specific model for each ecosystem, which is highly time consuming and limits the possibilities of comparisons between ecosystems (Martini et al. 2020; Mcgill et al. 2006).
 Therefore, this approach remains very specific to a studied ecosystem and the species that compose it.

-4 Emergence of a more global approach based on functional traits.
+4 Emergence of functional approaches based on species characteristics.

 4.1 General overview